AashinShazar/AashinShazar.github.io/pages/capstone.md

 ![High Level View of SFTM Process](http://ashazar.me/assets/SFTM.jpg)

-While prior effort employed low-density electrode arrays of six sensors, this high density application makes the use of three electrode array pads with a cofiguration of 8x8 sensors per pad.
+While prior effort employed low-density electrode arrays of six sensors, this high density application makes the use of three electrode array pads with a configuration of 8x8 sensors per pad.
 This results in a huge 192 electrode array configuration that allows for the investigation of SFTM in high density applications.
 To aid with research and development, PySFTM was developed which contains the focus of this project; a Python implementation of the SFTM algorithm in high density EMG applications.

 The value of dense EMG sensor arrays is that they carry redundant information as larger muscles are broken down into smaller muscle units.
 Closely packed sensors will carry the same or similar voltage potential amplitudes with different phase, corresponding to neighboring muscle units’ activation as the larger muscle contracts.
 This redundancy allows for individual faulty sensors to be removed from the dense array without losing information.
 The separability of non-faulty sensor data enables the use of computationally efficient pattern classification schemes such as Linear Discriminant Analysis (LDA).